lock3/wg21/p2258/paper.md

 }
 ```

-This minimal notation makes the programming model decidely script-like since
+This minimal notation makes the programming model decidedly script-like since
 there are relatively few annotations.
 The programmer says where reflections will
 be spliced into the program, but not what kind of reflections are expected or
 what kind of syntax is being generated.
 The meaning of a splice inferred from